norahkerendian/Recipe-Analysis-Project/README.md

   frameborder="0"
 ></iframe>

-abs diff in means gave me a p-val = 0.125 > 0.05, thus i fail to reject the null. missingness of ratings does not depend on minutes
+The Absolute Difference in Means test produced a p-value of **0.125**, which is greater than the significance level of 0.05.
+Thus, I fail to reject the null hypothesis, which suggests that that the missingness of the rating column does not depend on the number of minutes in the recipe.

 ## Hypothesis Testing
 Clearly state your null and alternative hypotheses, your choice of test statistic and significance level, the resulting